dglava/firefox-dpms/README.md

 * Enable the systemd user service `$ systemctl --user enable firefox-dpms`

 You can specify an additional command to be run alongside the DPMS settings change.
-To do use use:
+For example you can toggle additional screensavers.
+Use:

 * `-c` or `--command-on` to run it when video/audio streams are detected
 * `-o` or `--command-off` to run it when streams stop